Anxious Sleeping: Your Guide To A Good Night’s Rest

 Sounds slightly above a whisper (30 decibels) can interrupt our sleep.
 With sleep disruptors this quiet, you may not even know they’re affecting you.
 So, here are a few ways to cut out unwanted nightly noise:

 - Soften hard surfaces like floors and walls with rugs or acoustic foam.

 - Don't run dishwashers and washing machines at night.

 - Plant thick hedges outside your bedroom window to block exterior noises.

-Different lighting colors and intensities affect our circadian rhythms.
-Bright blue sunlight tells our brains it’s time to get up, dim amber-colored lighting signal that it’s almost time for sleep.
-That bright street lamp outside your bedroom window may be counteracting your brain’s signal to go to bed.
-But you can fight light pollution by following these tips:
+A bright street lamp outside your bedroom window may counter your brain’s signal to go to bed.
+However, you can fight light pollution by following these tips:

 Improve Sleep-Space Lighting